nicholasf/ectypes.js/README.md

 npm install ectypes
 ```

-## Explanation: Contexts, Strategies and Blueprints.
+## Explanation: Contexts, Strategies, Blueprints and Producers.

 Ectypes is a DSL for building persistable data types and describing how they should be filled with data.
 If you've ever used factory_girl or machinist (Ruby testing libraries) the concept will be familiar to you.

-Ectypes uses a *strategy* to identify how to talk to whichever persistence layer you've chosen to use (mongodb, relational db, redis, whatever);
+Ectypes uses a *strategy* to identify how to talk to whichever persistence layer you've chosen to use (mongodb, relational db, redis, whatever).

 ```
 var ectypes = require('ectypes')